|

 Further along the coast is the Jazir Sawaidi, a small chain of islands near the shore where beach combing,

 fishing and exploring are the prime activities.
-Closer to the mountains lie the majestic fortresses of Nakhl, Rustaq and Al Hazm. restored by the government and preserved as national treasures
+Closer to the mountains lie the majestic fortresses of Nakhl, Rustaq and Al Hazm. restored by the government and preserved as national treasures.

-The only natural pass through the northern jebels traces the trail of the old Silk Route caravans as they
+Sumail Gap The only natural pass through the northern jebels traces the trail of the old Silk Route caravans as they

 carried their goods from the Far East to communities of the interior.
 Follow the paths taken by Marco Polo and